 jobs and a more sustainable economy.
 Learn more.

 Self-Help Federal Credit Union – Self-Help promotes fair financial practices and provides responsible financial services to low- and moderate-income consumers, small businesses and nonprofits, with a focus on those who may be underserved by conventional lenders, including people of color, women, rural residents and low-wealth families.
 SVCF deposits support fair and affordable lending through Self-Help’s branches across California, including a branch in East San Jose.
 SVCF also supports Self-Help with grants from the Community Endowment.
 Learn more.

 East West Bank - East West Bank was originally founded to help those without existing banking relationships and to assist new immigrants to establish themselves financially.
 This effort remains a primary focus of the bank today through its community reinvestment act lending and community programs.
 SVCF deposits support lending to consumers and small businesses in the Bay Area and beyond.
 Learn more.

 New Resource Bank - New Resource Bank is a triple-bottom-line bank serving values-driven businesses and nonprofits that are building a more sustainable world.
 New Resource Bank believes that money and banking can be an agent of positive environmental, social and economic change and help achieve well-being for people and the planet.
-SVCF deposits support lending eith an impact in four areas: environmental protection, health and wellness, education and community empowerment, and sustainable commerce.
+SVCF deposits support lending in four areas: environmental protection, health and wellness, education and community empowerment, and sustainable commerce.
 Learn more.